 How to Prove a Verbal Contract: Everything You Need to Know

-Knowing how to prove a verbal contract is important in either your own business or in performing business with others.3 min read
+Knowing how to prove a verbal contract is important in either your own business or in performing business with others.4 min read

-Knowing how to prove a verbal contract is important in either your own business or in performing business with others.
-While written contracts are typically more common in business, there are still verbal contracts, and they can be enforced in a court of law.
+Knowing how to prove an oral contract is important in either your own business or in performing business with others.
+While written contracts are typically more common in business, verbal contracts can still be enforced in a court of law.
 Though verbal contracts are enforceable, they often have a shorter deadline to enforce them because verbal agreements rely on people's memories, which can fade over time.
 For example, you only have two years to file suit for violating a verbal contract, but you have four years to file for a written contract.

 There are some contracts that the law requires written agreements for, including:

 - Real estate contracts

 - Contracts regarding marriage

 - Contracts that may require more than one year to complete